kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 in the plugin's
 [PodSpec](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#podspec-v1-core).

-Kubernetes device plugin support is still in alpha.
+Kubernetes device plugin support is still in beta.
 As development continues, its API version can change in incompatible ways.
 We recommend that device plugin developers do the following:

 * Watch for changes in future releases.